sizeofvoid/libopeninput/doc/user/reporting-bugs.rst

 If the bug is triggered by replaying on your device, attach the recording to the bug report.

-.. note:: libinput does not affect the evemu recording. libinput and evemu talk
-          directly to the kernel's device nodes.
+libinput does not affect the evemu recording. libinput and evemu talk directly to the kernel's device nodes.
 An evemu recording is not influenced by the libinput version or whether a libinput context is currently active.

 .. graphviz:: evemu.gv